-Neck Pain Causes
+Neck Pain Causes & Treatment

-History And Causes Of Neck Pain
+History And Neck Pain Causes

 Initially, the history can shed some light on neck pain and it’s causes.
-A patient’s occupation, posture habits, onset of pain, charcter of pain and stress at work and home should be noted.
+A patient’s occupation, posture habits, onset of pain, character of pain and stress at work and home should be noted.
 Associated symptoms, such as gait or bladder dysfunction should be noted as certain symptom groups can indicate particular disease processes.

-Degenerative Causes Of Neck Pain
+Degenerative Neck Pain Causes

-Rheumatoid arthritis in the neck usually appears after approximately ten years of peripheral (hands or other joints away from the spine) joint disease and presents with severe neck pain followed by arm pain and progressive radiculopathy or myelopathy.
+Rheumatoid arthritis of the neck usually appears after approximately ten years of peripheral (hands or other joints away from the spine) joint disease and presents with severe neck pain followed by arm pain and progressive radiculopathy or myelopathy.

-Radiculopathy is often called a pinched nerve and results in symptoms and signs related to a single nerve root which comes off the spinal cord, travels through the spinal bones and courses down the arms.
+Radiculopathy is often caused by a pinched neck nerve and results in symptoms and signs related to a single nerve root which comes off the spinal cord, travels through the spinal bones and courses down the arms.
 Most often, radiculopathy is the result of compression of a nerve root by a herniated disc or outgrowths of bone (osteophytes) due to the degenerative process, but may also be caused from a tumor, infection or metabolic disease like diabetes called diabetic neuropathy.

-Classic radiculopathy features persistant pain, arm weakness, altered sensations (numbness, tingling, soreness) in an associated sensory area or dermatome, along with reflex abnormality.
+Classic radiculopathy features persistent pain, arm weakness, altered sensations (numbness, tingling, soreness) in an associated sensory area or dermatome, along with reflex abnormality.
 Atrophy (muscle wasting), muscle twitching and edema or swelling may also occur if enough of the nerve root is involved.

-Common nerve root compression involved would present as; The fifth nerve root is one of the causes of neck pain along with pain and altered sensations in the shoulder, weakness of the deltoid and bicep muscles, and a decreased bicep reflex.
+Common nerve root compression involved would present as; The fifth nerve root is one of the neck pain causes along with pain and altered sensations in the shoulder, weakness of the deltoid and bicep muscles, and a decreased bicep reflex.
 The sixth nerve root compression would cause pain and altered sensations of the first and second fingers, weak wrist extensors, and a reduced brachioradialis reflex.

-Myelopathy presents with a group of signs and symptoms caused by involvement of the spinal cord through compression or cord disease.
+Cervical Myelopathy presents with a group of signs and symptoms caused by involvement of the spinal cord through compression or cord disease.
 The problem progresses over time.
 Findings are usually weakness, a feeling of heavy legs, gait disturbances and poor hand coordination.
-Degenerative disease is the most common cause, however, these symptoms may also be associated with infection, inflammatory diseases, multiple sclerosis, vascular problems, or tumor.
+Degenerative disease is the most common cause, however, these symptoms may also be associated with infection, inflammatory diseases, multiple sclerosis, vascular problems, or tumors.

-Muscular Causes Of Neck Pain
+Muscular Neck Pain Causes

 Vertigo (feeling of moving or spinning), nystagmus (unintentional jittery movement of the eyes) and tinnitus (ringing in the ears) are symptoms which may accompany neck pain.
 These group of symptoms may suggest a vascular problem and sometimes are caused by cranial settling due to rheumatoid arthritis.
 Drop attacks, especially when moving the neck, also suggests vascular disease.

-Serious Causes Of Neck Pain
+Serious Neck Pain Causes

 The gradual onset of pain that worsens even with rest may indicate malignancy or possibly an infection.
 Tumors presenting with pain that is worse at night may worsen quickly with the development of radiculopathy and myelopathy.
 Discitis and osteomyelitis are infections most commonly seen in intravenous drug abusers and are characterized by progressive neck pain and rapidly progressing myelopathy.

-In general, the causes of neck pain are related to the musculoskeletal system and are due to muscle spasm, joint and/or nerve problems.
+In general, the neck pain causes are related to the musculoskeletal system and are due to muscle spasm, joint and/or nerve problems.
 Rarely is neck pain due to malignancy, infection or pathological inflammation.
 The signs to look for, in association with neck pain, that would cause concern and require attention are: infection, malignancy, nightime sweating, fever, excruciating pain, HIV infection, unexpected weight loss, immunosupression, intractable night pain, history of inflammatory arthritis, tuberculosis, drug dependency or lymph node swelling (lymphadenopathy).
 Always consult your Doctor for any serious concerns.